Employment Projections Data Definitions

 Separations Data Definitions

 Occupational openings.
 Occupational openings are the projected number of openings (positions) for workers entering the occupation.
-Defined as the sum of net occupational employment change and occupational separations.
+The openings are defined as the sum of net occupational employment change and occupational separations.
 Workers who change jobs within an occupation do not generate openings since there is no net change in openings from this movement.

 Occupational separations.
 Occupational separations are the projected number of workers permanently leaving an occupation.
-Defined as the sum of labor force exits and occupational transfers.
-In most occupations, separations result in openings for new workers to enter the occupation, but in declining occupation, not all separations result in openings.
+The separations are defined as the sum of labor force exits and occupational transfers.
+In most occupations, separations result in openings for new workers to enter the occupation, but in declining occupations, not all separations result in openings.

 Occupational separations rate.
 Occupational separations rate is the percent of workers projected to permanently leave the occupation.
-Defined as the sum of labor force exit rate and occupational transfer rate.
-The rate is presented as an annual average over the projections period.
+The rate is defined as the sum of the labor force exit rate and the occupational transfer rate and is presented as an annual average over the projections period.